800-922-2596 Call Now Book a Free Inspection

 Bee Nest Vs. Wasp Nest Identification

-Bees construct their hives around tree branches, in hollows and in crevices using wax.
-Worker bees synthesize the wax from honey that their bodies digest and process.
-The wax exits via pores on their abdomen and then is chewed to soften it and mold it to the hexagonal cells that make up the hive.
+Bees build their hives around tree branches, in hollows, and in crevices using wax, and will return to the same site over several seasons.
+Worker bees synthesize this wax from digested and processed honey.
+The wax exits through pores on their abdomen; they then chew it to soften it and finally mold it into the hexagonal cells that make up the hive.

-Most wasps suspend their nests from tree branches, eaves and overhangs.
-Yellow jacket wasps build their nests underground.
-Wasp’s paper-like nests are made using a mix of regurgitated wood pulp and saliva.
-A wasp colony will expand the size of its nest as the queen’s egg production increases.
+In contrast, most wasps use their nests for only a single season, dying out in the fall.
+The majority suspend their paper-like nests from tree branches, eaves, and overhangs.
+However, yellow jacket wasps are an exception, as they build their nests underground.
+Wasp nests are created from a mix of regurgitated wood pulp and saliva, and the colony will expand the nest's size as the queen's egg production increases.

 two huge beehive of giant honey bees on a tree branch